peler-little-pig/HaoCiKuaiJi-Class/README.md

 # HaoCiKuaiJi-Class
-an arduino project that can help to memorize vocabularies
+an Arduino project that can help to memorize vocabularies based on Arduino Mega2560 can import data via the software [HaoCiKuaiJi](https://github.com/peler-little-pig/HaoCiKuaiJi)